cristobalmitchell/cristobalmitchell/README.md

 Hi, I am Cristobal (he/him).

 ### Currently...
-I am a Senior Engineering Manager leading a team of front end and back end engineers building internal and client facing web apps.
+I am the VP of Engineering leading a team of front end and back end engineers building internal and client facing web apps.
 Our company, M Science, focuses on investment research, interactive dashboards, and apis that provide insights surfaced from alternative data.

 ### How to reach me